ShivakrishnaMacha/Data-Analysis-and-Visualization-Project-Portfolio/README.md

 ### Machine Learning/Deep Learning
 - **[Heart Failure Prediction](https://github.com/ShivakrishnaMacha/Heart_Failure_Prediction)**:  Built a machine learning pipeline to predict the 10-year risk of coronary heart disease (CHD) using data from the Framingham Heart Study.
 Conducted exploratory data analysis, feature engineering (including pulse pressure and log transformations), and handled class imbalance with SMOTE.
 Evaluated multiple models including Logistic Regression, SVM, Decision Tree, Random Forest, and XGBoost.
 Achieved a recall score of 0.98 with a tuned XGBoost model, making it effective for early CHD risk screening.
 Deployed the model using Streamlit for real-time predictions.

+- **[Student Performance Prediction](https://github.com/ShivakrishnaMacha/Student_Performance_Prediction)**: Built a machine learning pipeline to analyze and predict student scores using the Students Performance Dataset.
+Performed EDA, feature engineering, and categorical encoding.
+Tested models like Linear Regression, Decision Tree, and CatBoost, with CatBoost achieving the best R² score above 0.90.